Shresht7/NLPowerShell/Docs/Get-NLPowerShellCommand.md

 # Get-NLPowerShellCommand

 ## SYNOPSIS
-Converts a natural language prompt to a PowerShell command
+Converts a natural language prompt into a PowerShell command.

 ## SYNTAX